A white home icon to link to the website homepage

 A close up of a woman 's face with her eyes closed.

 Domestic violence is not only physical.
-It can create severe psychological effects on its victims, often resulting in trauma or even post-traumatic stress disorder (PTSD).
+It can create severe psychological effects on its victims.
+It often results in trauma or even post-traumatic stress disorder (PTSD).

 Survivors of domestic violence may experience feelings of hopelessness, extreme anxiety, flashbacks, depression, nightmares, or thoughts of suicide.
 They may also have problems with chronic fatigue or sleeping.
 These conditions all stem from the severe physical abuse and emotional abuse experienced in their past relationship.